 This was an unannounced focussed inspection on the use of restrictive practices.
 Residents were supported to live a good quality of life in this centre.
 Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
-There was a personcentred culture of care in the service and the use of restrictive practices had been kept to a minimum and had steadily reduced over the past number of years.
+There was a personcentred culture of care in the service and the use of restrictive practices had been kept to a minimum over the past number of years.

-On arrival at the centre the inspector was welcomed by the assistant director of nursing and person in charge.
-The inspector observed residents in various areas throughout the centre, for example some residents were leaving the dining room following breakfast, some residents were walking in corridors and others were sitting in communal rooms.
+On arrival at the centre the inspector was welcomed by a member of the administration staff.
+Following an opening meeting with the assistant director of nursing and person in charge outlining the format of the inspection, the inspector was accompanied on a tour of the premises by the person in charge.

+The inspector observed residents in various areas throughout the centre, for example some residents were walking in corridors, others residents were sitting the social day spaces and attending the garden area.
 The atmosphere was relaxed and calm.
-The inspector observed that a small number of residents were in their rooms in the morning.
-Some residents had their bedroom doors closed and privacy screens were in use in the shared rooms.
+Soft relaxing music played throughout the corridors and some of the communcal rooms in the centre.
+The inspector observed that a number of residents were in their rooms on the day of inspection.
+Some residents had their bedroom doors closed.
 One resident told the inspector that they had a key to their bedroom door and locked the door when they were not in their room.
 Staff were observed discreetly assisting residents and knocking on doors before entering bedrooms.

 The design and layout of the centre did not restrict the residents' movement.
-The inspector observed residents in the centres communal areas and attending the hairdressing salon throughout the day of inspection.
-The centre comprised of a single storey building with 67 single bedrooms and six double bedrooms.
+The centre was a large, modern and spacious three storey building with 99 single bedrooms.
+All of the bedrooms were en-suite with a shower, toilet and wash hand basin.
 Residents' bedrooms were clean, tidy and had ample personal storage space.
+Many of the residents' bedrooms had fresh decanters of water and flowers.
 Bedrooms were personal to the resident's containing family photographs, art pieces and personal belongings.
-Many of the residents' bedrooms had bottled water, and fresh flowers.
 The centre was suitably and comfortably decorated with many homely features and bright communal areas with lots of natural light.